 Growing Zones: | 7 to 10 |

-Where to Plant: | Informal areas like edges or mixed beds that can benefit from its somewhat messy form. |
+Where to Plant: | Its somewhat messy form can benefit informal areas like edges or mixed beds. |

-Soil: | Rich, well drained soil. |
+Soil: | Rich, well-drained soil. |

 Sunlight: | Full sun to partial shade. |